Published: September 2022

-It is fairly common for people to fracture their hip in their later years.
+A hip fracture is a break at the top of the thigh bone (femur) near the pelvis, usually as the result of a fall.
 The aim of treatment is to ease pain and restore mobility as soon as possible, usually through surgery.

 The use of FIB can reduce adverse outcomes, reduce the risk of delirium, reduce length of stay and improve both the patient experience and staff satisfaction.

-- Toolkit - This implementation toolkit has been developed to support the successful implementation of FIB in NSW health facilities having the appropriate governance.
-This includes competency, training, staffing, equipment, patient volume, infrastructure and supervision in place.
+- Fascia iliaca block toolkit - a toolkit to support the successful implementation of FIB in NSW health facilities having the appropriate governance.
+Includes competency, training, staffing, equipment, patient volume, infrastructure and supervision in place.

-- Frequently asked questions - This leaflet gives patients and their carers information about the benefits and risks of FIB to help them make an informed decision about undergoing this procedure.
+- Frequently asked questions - a leaflet for patients and their carers about the benefits and risks of FIB.